charliempetha/charliempetha.github.io/_pages/about.md

 ======
 I'm a computational cosmologist, working on different probes of fundamental physics.
 I am a member of the UNIONS (Ultraviolet Near Infrared Optical Northern Survey) and Euclid collaborations.

 I was born in Liverpool in the UK, completed my undergraduate degree in Lancaster, and went to the University of Edinburgh for my PhD.
 I completed a Leverhulme Study Abroad Scholarship at the University of Waterloo during my PhD program.
-I have been rock climbing from a young age, and use it as an excuse to travel and get outdoors when I can.
+I have been rock climbing from a young age, using it as an excuse to travel and get outdoors when I can.
 I also enjoy squash, swimming, reading and music.

 Research
 ======